Coronavirus information for people with chest, heart and stroke conditions

 Continue to follow the advice from your GP or healthcare team, and the current COVID-19 restrictions in place.

-For the most up-to-date and accurate guidance around shielding, visit the NI Direct website.
+For the most up-to-date and accurate guidance around shielding and COVID-19 restrictions, visit the NI Direct website.

 You can view a full list of the conditions considered to put you more at risk of complications from COVID-19 over on the NHS website, along with information on what you should do if you are in an at-risk group.
 The list includes long-term respiratory conditions (such as asthma, COPD, emphysema or bronchitis), heart disease and those with a suppressed immune system.

 While having a stroke has not been mentioned on the government list of conditions considered to put you at higher risk, it is possible that having survived a stroke could put you at greater risk of complications from COVID-19.
 As such, we advise that you take extra care and follow the advice to stay at home.
 You can find more information and advice on the NHS website.

 If you or someone you love has a chest, heart and stroke condition, you may feel particularly anxious about coronavirus, which is to be expected.
 However, worrying excessively can have a detrimental impact on your mental health.
 If you’re following the official advice then you can be confident that you’re doing everything you can to protect your health.